Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: Proofs of main results

-We should again emphasize the fact that the auxiliary dual domain $\widetilde{\mathcal{Y}}(y,r)$ is not necessary a subset of $\mathbb{L}^{1}$, and hence we have to revise the usual Minimax theorem based on $\mathbb{L}^{1}$ to derive the important conjugate duality relationship.
-Fortunately, the following Minimax theorem proved by \textit{Kauppila} \cite{Helena} can serve as a substitute tool on the space $\mathbb{L}_{+}^{0}$. \begin{theorem}[Minimax Theorem] Let A be a nonempty convex subset of a topological space, and B a nonempty, closed, convex, and convexly compact subset of a topological vector space.
-Let $H: A\times B\rightarrow \mathbb{R}$ be convex on A, and concave and upper-semicontinuous on B. Then
+We emphasize that we have to revise the classical Minimax theorem based on~$\mathbb{L}^{1}$ to derive the important conjugate duality relationship.
+The following Minimax theorem by Kauppila \cite{Helena} can serve as a substitute tool on the space $\mathbb{L}_{+}^{0}$ for convexly compact sets.

+\begin{theorem}[(Minimax theorem)] Let $A$ be a nonempty convex subset of a topological space, and $B$ a nonempty, closed, convex and convexly compact subset of a topological vector space.
+Let $H\dvtx A\times B\rightarrow\mathbb{R}$ be convex on $A$, and concave and upper-semicontinuous on $B$.
+Then